The Pros and Cons You Will Want to Consider

 In some cases, the Trustee may sell the equity in assets back to you.
 Tax refunds for years prior to bankruptcy and the year of bankruptcy are paid to the trustee.

 You will give full particulars of your gross and net income to the Trustee.
 From this income you may have to pay a required statutory amount to the Trustee.
 If your income is below a government monthly cost of living you will not have to make a statutory payment.

 There is a cost to go bankrupt.
 The Trustee must pay taxes to the federal and Ontario governments.
 The Trustee is also paid a fee.
-If there are no receipts in the bankruptcy from the sale of assets, income tax refunds, or required monthly payments from your income, the Trustee will ask you to pay a minimum fee.
+If there are insufficient receipts in the bankruptcy from the sale of assets, income tax refunds, or required monthly payments from your income, the Trustee will ask you to pay a minimum fee.
 Monthly payments are usually acceptable.

 If you are a first time bankrupt, the bankruptcy will remain on your credit report for 6 years after you obtain your discharge.